Addiction is defined as a chronic, relapsing brain disease that affects both the brain and behavior.

 Insurance and Payment Help

-You deserve your insurance benefits and we are ready to help you get them.
-Since one of the most complicated parts of entering treatment can be understanding financing coverage, our team of admissions professionals works with your insurance providers to see that you get the best possible coverage.
-We speak to your insurance companies for you, and translate the information they give us into understandable language.
+One of the most complicated parts of entering treatment can be trying to understand financing coverage.
+Our team of admissions professionals works with your insurance providers to see that you get the best possible coverage for treatment.
+This means we speak to your insurance companies for you, and translate the information they give us into understandable language.

-For a free and confidential insurance verification to determine your benefits, call us now.
+For a free and confidential insurance verification to determine your benefits and appropriate level of care, call us now.

 Support After Treatment